sjboeing/thermo_model/README.md

 - Virtual temperature lapse rate: idem
 - Parcel temperature and moisture excess at surface with respect to this reference profile

+There is a python visual interface which uses wx, but it should also be possible to compile the code in stand-alone mode and plot using e.g. gnuplot.

+gfortran: f95 -fdefault-double precision-8 simpletest.f90 -o simpletest
+./simpletest > gpfile